 See answer to question 1 (above) for amounts auctioned in 2011 and 2012.
-Going forward, following-on from our position from December 2008, we believe that as many EUAs as possible should be sold as futures, provided that Member States are able to properly arrange and solve the requirements for providing futures.
+Going forward, and expanding on our position from December 2008, we believe that there should be no limit on the percentage of EUAs sold as futures, provided that Member States are able to properly arrange and solve the requirements for providing futures.
 This would be facilitated by a streamlined and fully harmonised approach in auctioning aiming at centralised or interoperable bidding platform(s) and avoiding the use of multiple auctioning places within the EU (in particular avoiding 27 separate auctioning places).

 In the initial period, and in the lead-up to the upgrade of the CITL, then auctioning ahead of 50% or more is best.
-Also noted above, the Commission may want to raise the option of EUA auctions for year n-3.
+Also noted above, the Commission should include the option of EUA auctions for year n-3.